ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ## URL management

-In your site, you can manage external URL addresses and URL wildcards.
+In your website, you can manage external URL addresses and URL wildcards.
 You do this in the Back Office, **Admin** tab, the **URL Management** node.

 For more information about URL management, see the [Ibexa Developer Documentation.]([[= developer_doc =]]/content_management/url_management/url_management/).

 ### Link manager

-In your site you can link to external websites by placing links inside rich text, or by using the URL Field.
+In your website you can link to external websites by placing links inside rich text, or by using the URL Field.
-You can view and update all external links that exist within the site, without having to modify and re-publish the individual Content items.
+You can view and update all external links that exist within the website, without having to modify and re-publish the individual Content items.

 ![Link manager tab](img/Link_manager_sm.png)

-The Link manager tab shows a list of all links in the site.
+The Link manager tab shows a list of all links in the website.
 Click any item in the list to see its details and a list of Content items that use this URL.

 ![Detail of a link in Link manager](img/link_manager_detail.png)